dbenshimol/Twitter-API/README.md

 [![Python](https://img.shields.io/badge/python-3.5%20%7C%203.6%20%7C%203.7-blue)
 # Analysing Streaming Tweets with Python and PostgreSQL
 create a small project of analysing streaming Tweets.
-From extracting data from the source and storing it into a PostgreSQL database to processing that data and preparing it for analysis tasks, we will try to understand the workflow of a data engineer’s task.
+From extracting data from the source and storing it into a PostgreSQL database to processing that data and preparing it for analysis tasks.
-And to bring closure to this project, we will analyse this data towards the end and see if we can come up with some valuable insights.

 Tweepy: Twitter for Python
 ======